smokeml/smokeml.github.io/icseae.md

 ## Inputs

-For readers who are interested of how to generate Bitcode files and compilation databases, please refer to: [PP-Capture](/producebc)
+For readers who are interested in how to generate Bitcode files and compilation databases, please refer to [PP-Capture](/producebc)

 To evaluate SMOKE and PINPOINT, we need to know the location of the Bitcode files of version LLVM3.6.
 The Bitcode file for project **[Proj Name]** is located at: